kristinemlarson/gnssrefl/README.md

 Simple example for my favorite GPS site [p041](https://spotlight.unavco.org/station-pages/p042/eo/scientistPhoto.jpg)

 - *make_json_input p041 39.949 -105.194 1728.856* (use defaults and write out a json instruction file)
-- *rinex2snr p041 2020 150 99 * (pick up and translate RINEX file from unavco)
+- *rinex2snr p041 2020 150* (pick up and translate RINEX file from unavco, uses snr=66 default)
-- *gnssir p041 2020 150 99* (calculate the reflector heights)
+- *gnssir p041 2020 150 * (calculate the reflector heights)
-- *gnssir p041 2020 150 99 -fr 5 -plt True* (override defaults, only look at L5, SNR data and periodogram plots come to the screen)
+- *gnssir p041 2020 150 -fr 5 -plt True* (override defaults, only look at L5, SNR data and periodogram plots come to the screen)

 Where are the files for this example?